 Let’s not forget the end of dealing with adaptors, cables, AV equipment and glitchy touchscreens.
 These hassles can lead to 10 minutes or more of lost class time, but the cost of replacing several HDMI cables per week is usually overlooked and might become a high yearly expense.

-Software is a powerful tool that empowers teachers to build lesson plans, create engaging content and share lessons with students.
+Instead of spending time manually creating lesson plans and engaging content, software enables teachers to save time and build interactive lessons with students.
 It empowers them to work side-by-side with a student, wherever that student may be, getting behind their desk and leaving that desktop computer behind.

 Tools like screen mirroring are now freeing teachers to spend more time among their students.
 Regardless of where students are learning from, if the displays used are modern or not, screen mirroring in the classroom makes instruction immersive, active, and fun.
 The software displays come equipped with easy-to-use tools that allow users to share notes, ideas, and lessons, from anywhere in the classroom.